MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Related Work

-\textbf{Hardware solutions for recommendations.} \citet{tensordimm_kaist} is the first hardware solution for high performance recommendation inference.
+\textit{Hardware solutions for recommendations.} According to Facebook, recommendation workloads can consume up to 79\% of total AI inference cycles in data centers~\cite{facebook_benchmark}.
+However, little research has been focused on serving personalized recommendations efficiently.
+In order to provide enough background knowledge to the research community and tackle this important problem, \citet{facebook_benchmark} analyzed the recommendation workload comprehensively, open-sourced several models used by Facebook, and set up a performance benchmark. \citet{tensordimm_kaist} is the first hardware solution for high performance recommendation inference.
 They reduced the memory bottleneck by introducing DIMM-level parallelism in DRAM and supporting tensor operations, e.g., gather and reduction, within the DRAM. \citet{ke2020recnmp} extended the idea of near-memory-processing and added memory-side-caching for frequently-accessed entries. \citet{gupta2020deeprecsys} took into account the characteristics of query sizes and arrival patterns, and developed an efficient scheduling algorithm to maximize throughput under latency constraints by using both CPUs and GPUs. \citet{hwang2020centaur} implemented an FPGA accelerator (without HBM) for deep recommendation inference, and the speedup was significant for models with few embedding tables.
 Compared to previous work, MicroRec is the first system that introduces data structure solution, i.e., Cartesian products, to reduce the number of DRAM accesses.
 It is also the first work resorting to HBM so as to parallelize embedding lookups.